fscek/moj-zet-app-guide/README.md

 ## Site Deployment

+This site uses:

-This site uses [Just the Docs](https://github.com/just-the-docs/just-the-docs), a documentation theme for Jekyll.
+- [Just the Docs](https://just-the-docs.com/), a documentation theme for Jekyll.
+- [Mermaid](https://mermaid.js.org/), a JavaScript based diagramming and charting tool.

 ## License